vitaut/vitaut.net/_posts/2023-06-04-printing-double.md

 std::cout << std::format("{}", M_PI);
 ```

-It gives you the shortest decimal representation with the round trip gurantee
+It gives you the shortest decimal representation with the round trip guarantee
 and the correct rounding.
 It is not affected by global state and, unlike the
 previous answer, won't print unnecessary digits.
-You aslo don't need to manually
+And you don't need to manually
 specify the precision.

 P.S.
 The question doesn't actually define what it means by "full precision".